 In the second process step, the actual filtration of the suspension takes place.
 Coarser particles settle on the surface of the precoat layer.
 However, the finest particles of the suspension can penetrate into the precoat layer and are deposited there in the pores.
 The pressure loss of the precoat layer initially only increases slowly.
 Only when a significant proportion of the pores in the precoat layer is filled with dirt particles, a significantly increased pressure loss occurs.

 In the last process step, the suspension feed is stopped and the filter surface is cleaned.
-A wide range of methods is used here.
-The cleaning can be done, for example, by rinsing, compressed air blast, scrapers, etc.

 Because of their special properties, precoat filters are also used – beside metalworking – in the beverage industry for the clarification of beverages such as beer and wine, among others.